sergiu123456789/recruiter-agent/README.md

 Auto-start when arriving from GitHub or LinkedIn

-Designed as a single-agent with tools, following modern agentic patterns:

-Model (LLM) →

-Tools (RAG, portfolio, ATS) →

- hgm,./nbvcxz`    Orchestrator →
+This agent follows the recommended pipeline:

-State + Trajectory → dc  t/.,m kjhgfdshjkl;'1`*-
+Frontend → FastAPI Backend → Agent Orchestrator → Tools → State + Trajectory

-Frontend widget

 🧠 Core Capabilities
-✔️ Recruiter-Aware Entry
+✔ Recruiter-Aware Entry

-Detects if the visitor came from GitHub or LinkedIn, then tailors the first message.
+If the visitor originated from GitHub or LinkedIn, the agent activates a special onboarding flow:

+“Welcome!
+What role are you hiring for?”

-✔️ Role & Criteria Extraction
+✔ Role & Criteria Extraction

-Understands roles like:
+Understands roles such as:

 Senior ML Engineer